alexmccreight/susieR2.0-paper/README.md

 - R version 4.1 or higher
 - Key R packages: data.table, ggplot2, dplyr

-## ColocBoost Tutorial Website
+## susieR 2.0 Tutorial Website

 Learn how to perform colocalization analysis with step-by-step examples.
-For detailed tutorials and use cases in [Tutorials](https://statfungen.github.io/colocboost/articles/index.html).
+For detailed tutorials and use cases in [Tutorials](https://statfungen.github.io/susieR/articles/index.html).

 ## Citation

-If you use ColocBoost in your research, please cite:
+If you use susieR 2.0 in your research, please cite:

-> Cao X, Sun H, Feng R, Mazumder R, Najar CFB, Li YI, de Jager PL, Bennett D, The Alzheimer's Disease Functional Genomics Consortium, Dey KK, Wang G. (2025+).
-Integrative multi-omics QTL colocalization maps regulatory architecture in aging human brain. medRxiv. [https://doi.org/10.1101/2025.04.17.25326042](https://doi.org/10.1101/2025.04.17.25326042)